ohno/Antique.jl/docs/src/index.md

 ## Demonstration

 This is an example of a variational calculation for the hydrogen atom based on [Thijssen(2007)](https://doi.org/10.1017/CBO9781139171397).
 We check the accuracy of the numerical solution by comparison with the analytical solution.
-Comparing wavefunctions can be difficult, but Antique.jl makes it easy.
+Comparing wave functions can be difficult, but Antique.jl makes it easy.
 You can extend it to excited states ($n>1$) as well as the ground state ($n=1$).
 Thus, Antique.jl is useful for testing numerical methods.
 We hope many numerical methods to be developed using Antique.jl.

 ```@example demonstration
 # calculations based on Thijssen(2007) https://doi.org/10.1017/CBO9781139171397